OmarCastro/dotfiles/README.md

 # Dotfiles

-just my dotfiles for my linux environment
+My dotfiles for my Linux environment.

 ## Used applications/language: